Job Search Resources

 Create a cover letter that captures your work and volunteer experience, education, qualifications, and commitment to social change.

-Tip: Refer to the SkillsFirst Resume and Cover Letter Guide for instructions on how to get started.
+Tip: Refer to the SkillsFirst Resume Guide and SkillsFirst Letter Guide documents for step-by-step instructions for instructions on how to get started.

 Write a Personal Statement